 Another example of why you should ignore the front of the box

 Now a few of us don’t have to watch how much sodium we eat, but many of us should be.
 I would rather “spend” my sodium allowance on a food I really enjoy instead of wasting it on a product when there are lower sodium options available that still taste good.

 If you look at the pictures at the top of this post, which one do you think will have a lower sodium level?

 Facts not marketing!

-As I’ve said to people who work with me on an individual basis as well as in workshops and talks that I give, what is on the front of a package is only about two things: getting you thinking what the food company wants you to think and getting you to buy that item!
+As I’ve said to people who see me on an individual basis as well as in workshops and talks that I give, what is on the front of a package is only about two things: getting you thinking what the food company wants you to think and getting you to buy that item!
 Packages are a huge advertisement for each product.

 Much thought and expense go into designing the front of each package.
 With 40,000 to 50,000 items in a typical grocery store, package design is key for the company producing the product and the grocery store selling it.
 What is on the front of a package is not about facts.
 It’s about sales!
 So here’s my first piece of advice:

 Instead of looking at the front of the package look at only two areas on the entire package: ingredients and the nutrition facts panel.
 Now, even these can be confusing which is why I spend time discussing reading labels with nearly everyone who works with me on improving their health or nutrition.
 (There is a lot of myths and misinformation that people pick up!)